gabrieldansereau/ms_downscaling_metawebs/README.md

 previous studies where connectance was higher in the north, although those were in Europe for all tetrapods  [@Braga2019SpaAna; @Galiana2021SpaSca] and willow-galler-parasitoid networks [@Gravel2019BriElt].
-Further research should investigate why these results might be different between the two continents and whether it is due to the methodology, data, or biogeographical processes.
+Further research should investigate why these results might differ between the two continents and whether it is due to the methodology, data, or biogeographical processes.

 Our LCBD and uniqueness results highlighted that areas with unique network